sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 1. To **generate** a different suggestion, select **More options**, and then select **Try again**.

    ![](/media/2-5.png)

-Refine the suggested content, if required.
+      **Note:** Refine the suggested content, if required.
 You can also restore the suggested content to the previous version.

 1. Select **Add to email** to paste the content in the email body.